DiTEC-project/pyaerial/README.md

 from the neural representation.

-See [How Aerial works?](#how-aerial-works) section or our paper for the details of Autoencoder architecture, training and rule extraction algorithm
+See [How Aerial works?](#how-aerial-works) section or our paper for the details of Autoencoder architecture, training and rule extraction algorithm.
-[Neurosymbolic Association Rule Mining from Tabular Data](https://arxiv.org/abs/2504.19354).
 If you use Aerial in your work, please [cite](#citation) our paper.

 ---